 Table of Contents

 Now it is time to look for your pictures on the Internet.
-Log into your email account and search for all emails with image attachments.
+Log into your mailbox and search for all emails with image attachments.
 Extract whatever you can find and save them to the same location.
-Next, go to all social media sites that you participate in (Facebook, My Space, Twitter, etc) and look for other pictures there.
+Next, go to all social media and photo sharing sites that you have accounts in and look for pictures there.
 You might find your pictures in your friends’ albums too.
 Request your friends to send the high-resolution versions of the photos to you.
-Try to remember if any of your friends took your photos on their cameras and if they did, give them a call or email them and request them to send the high-resolution versions of your photographs.
+Try to remember if any of your friends took your photos on their cameras and if they did, give them a call or message them to send the original / high-resolution versions of your photographs.
 Save all new photos to the same temporary folder that you created on your desktop.

 Before thinking about how to organize your images, think about where you will be storing your images and how you will be backing them up.

 No matter where you store your pictures, the first thing you need to think about is how you will be backing up your images.
-NEVER fully rely on a single storage space, whether a hard drive, a CD/DVD or a memory stick.
-All electronic equipment fails at some point of time and leaving your precious data in one place is like putting all of your eggs in one basket.
-So, no matter where you decide to store your pictures, decide where you will be backing them up at the same time.
+NEVER fully rely on a single storage device, whether a hard drive, a memory stick or a memory card.
+All electronic equipment fails at some point, and leaving your precious data in one place is simply a bad idea.
+No matter where you decide to store your pictures, decide where you will be backing them up at the same time.
 Do NOT make the mistake of backing up your data into the same medium.
 The backup must be on a different physical device, otherwise, it is not a real backup.
+Ideally, you want to follow a 3-2-1 backup rule and keep your data in multiple locations, across different backup media.

-For backup purposes, I use a dedicated external drive that has exactly the same folder structure as my internal drive – it is basically a “Mirror” of my internal drive.
+For backup purposes, I use dedicated external storage that has exactly the same folder structure as my primary storage where I keep my photos – it is basically a “Mirror”.

 Next, I create folders for each year, one by one: